mait-you/Born2beroot/README.md

    ```

 5. **Configure Sudo Privileges**

+   Go to the `/etc/login.defs` configuration file and modify the following lines:

+   - `PASS_MAX_DAYS 30`: Maximum number of days a password may be used.
+   - `PASS_MIN_DAYS 2`: Minimum number of days allowed between password changes.
+   - `PASS_WARN_AGE 7`: Number of days warning given before a password expires.

+   For ensure the policy changes we've made are applied to our current users:

+   - `chage -M 30 chlimous`: Sets PASS_MAX_DAYS to 30 days for user chlimous.
+   - `chage -m 2 chlimous`; Sets PASS_MIN_DAYS to 2 days for user chlimous.

    Modify `sudo` permissions by editing the sudoers file.
 Use the `visudo` command to ensure syntax validation: